shipping-docker/vessel-docs/source/docs/everyday-usage.md

 <a name="artisan" id="artisan"></a>
 ## Artisan

-Artisan commands can be run as usual as well, except when they interact with the cache or database.
+Artisan commands can be run directly on your host machine as well, except when they interact with the cache or database.

-In those cases, we can use Vessel as well to run `artisan` or `art` for short.
+In those cases, we'll need Vessel to run the artisan commands.
+We can use `artisan` or `art` for short.

 ```bash
 ./vessel artisan <cmd>